amitjohney/sylvatest/docs/metal3.md

 Such image can be in raw or qcow2 format.

-[Airship's image-builder](https://opendev.org/airship/image-builder) can be a valuable tool to build an OS image for metal3.
+We rely on tooling in [Sylva diskimage-builder](https://gitlab.com/sylva-projects/sylva-elements/diskimage-builder) to build OS images for metal3 in Sylva.

 ## Known issues